zachchong/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

 **Value proposition**: PressPal helps reporters manage scattered contacts with speed.
-It categorizes relationships by role and organization, tracks interviews and notes, and offers reminders for follow-ups.
-With timeline views, archiving contacts after each news, and smart command suggestions, it streamlines fast entry and retrieval, keeping reporters organized while chasing breaking stories.
+It categorises relationships by role and organisation, tracks interviews and notes, and offers reminders for follow-ups.
+With timeline views, archiving contacts after each news, and smart command suggestions, it streamlines fast entry and retrieval, keeping reporters organised while chasing breaking stories.

 ### User stories